graphcommerce-org/graphcommerce/docs/content/framework/troubleshooting.md

 ## Common build errors

-If any errors are detected during the build phase, a message is displayed.
-Common causes for such errors are as follows:
+If any errors are detected during the build phase, the console and browser will display an error message.
+Common causes for errors are:

 ```
 [next] 🕸️ - m2: Failed to generate schema: request to [...] failed, reason: connect ETIMEDOUT